maxheckel/private-period-tracker/README.md

 # Contributing

 All are welcome to contribute to this project.
-Simply open a pull request and it will be reviewed and approved as soon as possible depending on current PR volume/size.
+Simply open a pull request, and it will be reviewed and approved as soon as possible depending on current PR volume/size.

 ## Deployments
 This app uses [Trunk Based Deployments](https://trunkbaseddevelopment.com/).
 It is hosted on AWS and deployed when the main branch is merged.